List of Agent Carter characters: Angie Martinelli

 Angie Martinelli (portrayed by Lyndsy Fonseca) is a waitress and aspiring actress who befriends Carter.

 Fonseca was drawn to Martinelli's "funky personality", which differed from her much more serious previous role of Alexandra Udinov on Nikita.
 Fonseca and Atwell discussed keeping their characters as friends, rather than falling to "jealousy or cattiness.
 There's nothing but just support and interest and friendship, because a lot of times it's more complicated than that on shows."
 By July 2015, Fonseca was negotiating to return for the second season, and that December she was revealed to be returning for a dream sequence in "A Little Song and Dance".
-Fazekas said that Angie's appearance in the sequence is her acting as Carter's conscience, "speaking the things that Peggy maybe can’t say to herself.
-It ties things back together from the first season and it’s connecting all of these things in a way that only a dream can do."
+Fazekas said that Angie's appearance in the sequence is her acting as Carter's conscience, "speaking the things that Peggy maybe can't say to herself.
+It ties things back together from the first season and it's connecting all of these things in a way that only a dream can do."

 Ray Krzeminski

 Ray Krzeminski (portrayed by Kyle Bornheimer) is a misogynistic SSR agent who clashes with Carter, until he is killed by Dottie Underwood.

 Bornheimer was cast in the recurring role by October 2014, as part of the series "stocking up on male counterparts" for Carter to deal with throughout the series.
-In terms of costume designe, Ottobre-Melton described Krzeminski as "a bit of a slob with his sport jacket, and open collar shirts."
+In terms of costume design, Ottobre-Melton described Krzeminski as "a bit of a slob with his sport jacket, and open collar shirts."
 After the character's death, Butters explained that Carter would feel guilty about it moving forward, as it was her decisions that "inadvertently put Krzeminski at risk".
-His death also affected the series in general, with Fazekas explaining, "The stakes have changed now, they’ve gotten a lot more serious.
+His death also affected the series in general, with Fazekas explaining, "The stakes have changed now, they've gotten a lot more serious.
 The episodes that come subsequently really reflect that".

 Rose Roberts

 Rose Roberts (portrayed by Lesley Boone) is a switchboard operator who works for the SSR in New York and later in Los Angeles.

 Discussing Rose's increased role in the second season, after making brief guest appearances in the first, Fazekas stated that the opportunity presented itself to "bring [Rose] out to L.A." for the second season, in order for Carter to have another person to talk to, "who knows her secrets and knows a lot about what's going on."
 Boone called Rose "a little bit of a bestie," trying to get information from Carter and Sousa to help "move things along" since she sees an attraction between the two.
 For the second season, Rose goes into the field, with Boone saying, "She gets recruited and she is beside herself excited that she gets to go out there and be a bad woman.
-I think she’s quite capable."
+I think she's quite capable."